Atharva21/cowin/README.md

 # Cowin bot

-### This bot plays an alert sound whenever it finds a slot in given pincodes(seperated by " ") in application.yml under resources/.
+### This bot plays an alert sound whenever it finds a slot in given pincodes.

+* Specify pincodes in application.yml (seperated by " ") under resources/

 * Install requirements